xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 Because the package _owns_ its files, it can verify their state.
 Let's say that you have modified some `j4-dmenu-desktop` files by accident.
 If you have noticed it, you can uninstall it and reinstall it.
-But you might have not even noticed.
+However, you might not have even noticed.

 The package manager can check the state of the package and it can print all filenames which do not match the package.
 This is done with `xbps-pkgdb`.
 It can